-The companies of the Group shall ensure that such use of the IBERDROLA brand does not cause confusion regarding their own identity and corporate independence.
-For these purposes, except in those situations allowed by the IBERDROLA Brand Usage Guide, all of the companies of the Group (other than the Company itself) that use the IBERDROLA brand shall use it together with their own distinctive name.
+Entities licensing the IBERDROLA brand shall ensure that said use does not cause confusion regarding their own identity and independence.
+For these purposes, except in those situations allowed by the IBERDROLA Brand Usage Guide, all of the companies of the Group (other than the Company itself), as well as entities in the nature of foundations linked thereto, that use the IBERDROLA brand shall use it together with their own distinctive name.